Chaudie/Ctrl-Alternia/README.md

 8\.
 [KND|G:KND](http://knd.wikia.com/wiki/Main_Page)

 9\.
-Power Puff Girls
+Kill la Kill

 10\.
-Ed, Edd, Eddy
+RPG Games|Indie Games|Retro Games

 11\.
 Harry Potter

 12\.
-Gravity Falls
+Fandom Related Music|Chiptunes

 13\.
-Bob's Burgers
+Land of tumblr

 14\.
-Kill la Kill
+Fuckboi Survival Guide

 15\.
-RPG Games|Indie Games|Retro Games
+LGBTQQIAAAP - Lesiban, Gay, Bisexual, Transexual, Queer, Questioning, Intersex, Asexual, Aromantic, Ally, Pansexual

 16\.
-Fandom Related Music|Chiptunes

-17\.
-Fuckboi Survival Guide

-18\.
-LGBTQQIAAAP - Lesiban, Gay, Bisexual, Transexual, Queer, Questioning, Intersex, Asexual, Aromantic, Ally, Pansexual

-19\.
 Self Care

-20\. tumblr user art

 ###UI capabilities
-+ Interaction is much like a video game, but also a tron like element, schoolfeeding can also be considered a theme.
++ Interaction is much like a retro video game.
 + search and password errors will be logged so adjust JS to include comon errors (but only if they include what the desire item was and a resonable amount of errors have happened)
 + all HS character text will be formatted in their color and quirk
 + All other text will be formatted in player quirk
 + individal character tag screen will have a custom BG(tiled) and BGM(one song)
 + ?grimdark|trickster|crockertier toggle?
++ transitions in galaxy map (planet orbits, pulsing pixels, differnt layered animations that click through to special tags)
++ expand/popouts of planet titles and or locations
++ MOBILE: one finger side scroll through nagivation
++ popup pixel of answers to Password tag entry
++ Animations for entering special passwords (including cheat code list = "Konami", Special Mun Page ="TBA")
++ more interactive music player (when adjusting music preference, audio pauses and notifies you of it; choose skins, option of going straight to the music page ="what me spin these beats old school")

 ###loading screens
 + the seven gates (for HS related characters)
 + horrorterror loading bar with hints in their language, (for particular dreamers, sollux defeats to the seven gates)
 + random marquee with HS trivia in Troll type, (all non HS tags)
 + Bonus Level bar loading (mun pages)
-+
++ ?personalized screen of pixel chibi version of me in animation with character off screen?